 PAINTING 1.
 The act of painting, using a brush, palette knife, sponge, or airbrush to apply the paint; 2.
-The result of the action - the actual picture a) Paints that are made of pigments suspended in a water-based solution (binder).
+The result of the action - the actual picture

 1 Watercolour brushes:

 Are specially made to allow the artist to control the flow of the colour from the brush onto the paper.
 A watercolour brush should hold a fine point when wet and spring back into shape after each stroke.
 It should carry the colour allowing the artist to: a) lay it down on the paper evenly 2) consistency.